Medusas71/Cat-Memory-Game/README.md

 * How to create multiple flip cards that flip with an onclick(): https://stackoverflow.com/questions/65485778/javascript-how-can-i-create-multiple-flip-cards-that-flip-with-an-onclick
 * Creating a countdown - function for timer: https://stackoverflow.com/questions/31106189/create-a-simple-10-second-countdown
 * How to trigger a Bootstrap modal programmatically: https://stackoverflow.com/questions/11404711/how-can-i-trigger-a-bootstrap-modal-programmatically

+Content

+* All content was written by myself

+Media

+* All cat images on the front of the cards are courtesy of [Unsplash](https://unsplash.com/)
+* The background image and the image on the back of the cards are courtesy of [Pngset](https://pngset.com/)

+Acknowledgements

+* My friends and family for all their feedback and support

 [Back to Table of Contents](#table-of-contents)